bthomas16/expo-stripe-purchase/README.md

 1. This component works best when returned as the primary component / view.
 Do not try to nest it within other components.
 2. Do not pass decimals into the component.
 Instead, pass numbers expecting the decimal to be in effect after 2 numbers (component will display this properly)
+3. This is intended to be used as a full screen checkout page,

 # Props